Vaccinated California employees face workplace restrictions

 SACRAMENTO, Calif.
 (AP) — In a move criticized by business groups and hailed by labor advocates, California’s workplace regulators on Thursday extended the state’s coronavirus pandemic regulations into next year with revisions that employers said could worsen the state’s severe labor shortage.

-Vaccinated and unvaccinated employees in the most populous U.S. state will be treated the same under the California Occupational Safety and Health Standards Board’s revised rules.

-Both will be prohibited from the workplace if they come in close contact with someone infected with the virus under the rules that take effect from Jan.
-14 and are set to last for three months.
+The revised rules require that vaccinated but asymptomatic workers who come in close contact with someone infected with the virus must wear masks and stay 6 feet (1.8 meters) from others for 14 days if they return to work.

-The new rules mark a reversal from the state’s current coronavirus workplace regulation.
-The current rules allow vaccinated employees to keep working at workplaces even if they’ve been exposed, unless they show symptoms — under the assumption that the vaccine generally will protect them.
+The current rules allow those employees to keep working without restrictions unless they show symptoms — under the assumption that the vaccine generally will protect them.

-The revised temporary rules require that exposed workers who are vaccinated but asymptomatic stay home for 14 days even if they test negative or return to work but wear masks and stay 6 feet (1.8 meters) from others for two weeks.
+An unvaccinated worker who comes in close contact with someone infected with the virus still must quarantine for two weeks.

 Business groups argued the new rules will be particularly onerous for small businesses including restaurants and retailers.